Learn More

 EGTI is happy to provide scholarship information to students supported by organizations that have historically provided financial assistance to individuals with disabilities who are seeking postsecondary educational opportunities.
-Information about these opportunities can be found here or can be obtained by contacting EGTI directly.
+Information about these opportunities can be found here or can be found below.

 For additional information or specific questions regarding scholarship opportunities, please contact EGTI staff directly.